-New project awards - New project awards for 2022 and 2021 were \$85.8 million and \$38.2 million, respectively, and were primarily related to offshore services work, with the increase due to incremental new project awards associated with the DSS Business and increased offshore services activity.
+New project awards - New project awards for 2023 and 2022 were \$92.7 million and \$85.8 million, respectively, and were primarily related to offshore services work for both periods, with the increase due to incremental new project awards associated with our welding enclosures business line (commenced in the third quarter 2022).

-Revenue - Revenue for 2022 and 2021 was \$87.0 million and \$40.6 million, respectively, representing an increase of 114.6%.
-The increase was primarily due to:
+Revenue - Revenue for 2023 and 2022 was \$93.5 million and \$87.0 million, respectively, representing an increase of 7.5%.
+The increase was primarily due to incremental revenue associated with our welding enclosures business line (commenced in the third quarter 2022).